colinpaicemq/EasyICSF/CMAIN.md

         - -public name, the public key of the remote end
         - -private name, the private key of the local end
         - < -replace Y|N > If the key exists and Y is specified, then the old key is deleted and the new one added
+        - -party string, the common secret between the two systems.
      - It uses helper functions
         -  doExists("P",pPrivate) to check the private key exists
         -  doExists("P",pPublic) to check the public key exists
         -  skeletonAES(& pToken,& lToken) which returns a skeleton in pToken
-        -  GENDH(pPrivate, pPublic,& pData,& lData);  to take the skeleton, private and public and return the encrypted key
+        -  GENDH(pPrivate, pPublic,& pData,& lData,pParty);  to take the skeleton, private and public and return the encrypted key
         -  addCKDS(pKey,pToken,lToken,pReplace) to pass in the key name, the encrypted key, and whether to replace or not

 #### GENPKI generates a PKI private and public pair of keys. {#GENPKI}